cqcallaw/openbsd-router/README.md

 Save and quit to apply the changes.

+`curl` isn't part of the base OpenBSD installation, but can be installed with the command "pkg_add curl".

 ### Firewall Rules for Dynamic Endpoint Update

-Hurricane Electric's servers will ping the new IP address to verify its availability before updating the tunnel endpoint, so it's also important to ensure pf permits ping requests from HE's server:
+Hurricane Electric's servers will ping the new IP address to verify its availability before updating the tunnel endpoint, so it's also important to ensure pf allows these ping requests:

 ```
 pass in on egress proto icmp from 66.220.2.74